v-alan-m/Data_Collection_Web_App_with_PostGreSQL_and_Flask/README.md

 - CSS
 - Get user input
 - PostgreSQL database model
-- Store ther user dat ainto the database
+- Store ther user data into the database
 - Email the database values back to the user
 - Send statistcs to the user
 - Deploy the web application to a live server